FAQs - FPE CAP Application Process

 Q. Should I include contraceptive methods and insertion/removal services in my budget, or are those separate from the cash grant?

 A. No, you do not need to include the cost of contraceptive methods in your budget.
 FPE CAP will provide health centers with a free supply of IUDs and implants, and will reimburse health centers for the purchase of other contraceptive methods.
-We’ll work with FPE CAP members to plan for the initial procurement and purchase of short-acting methods so that if sites have difficulty covering the up-front cost of stocking these methods until we provide reimbursement, we can account for this in the MOA.
-But the short answer is no, you don’t need to budget for the methods themselves.

 You also do not need to include the cost of insertion or removal services in the cash grant.
 Health centers will submit to us a monthly invoice for eligible services provided and we will reimburse for these independent of the cash grant.